Rainbow Brite: Second Generation: Up, Up and Away

 The second Rainbow Brite generation (1996–1997) greatly differed from any generation before or since.
 It used the Rainbow Brite name but not the same characters or backstory.
 The master license was held by Up, Up and Away, a company which is no longer in business.

 Rainbow Brite no longer had anything do with making colors and was now in charge of diversity.
 Although this version did have rainbow-colored hair, the characters resembled real-world children more than their previous animated and doll counterparts.
 In the second generation's story, Rainbow Brite had four friends, called the Color Crew, which included Amber (Latina), Cerise (Asian), Ebony (African-American) and Indigo (Middle Eastern, the only character name borrowed from the original Color Kids).

-Rainbow Brite was produced as large and small dolls while the Color Crew was represented only in the small doll range.
-The large Rainbow Brite dolls came with three pots of Color-Glo Paint and a brush, while the small dolls included a single pot of Color-Glo Paint and a brush.
-The large doll was released in two different boxes, the first lacking a window so buyers could not see the doll inside.
-As the doll was sold with three different wardrobes, buying one was a gamble regarding which look she would have (unless one read the small code box on the bottom of the package indicating the doll's shoe color).
-The large doll later came in a window box with a simplified single wardrobe.
-The small dolls came boxed at first and then blister carded on two different types of cards.
-They are noted for being the only Rainbow Brite dolls ever produced with Dutch text on the packaging.

 The Canadian importer was Irvine, a company which is currently still in business, and their product packaging was printed in both French and English texts.
 Ideal Toy Company was the importer for most of Western Europe, though Euro Play imported the line for Germany.
 The large doll was also distributed in Italy by GiG with only Italian text on the box.
 There were no other toys or accessories for the second generation dolls other than additional pots of Color-Glo Paint, which were sold in the United States, Canada, Europe and Australia.
 There was also a version of at least the large doll in a box with Spanish-only text.
 Another 15" Rainbow Brite doll with a Color Glo Bear and paint set was prototyped, as was a black version, which was produced in very small numbers.
 But only the black version was ever produced and then in very limited numbers.
 There was a Gen 2B which had simplified packaging and outfits as an effort to keep the line going by cutting costs.
 The second generation had nowhere near the success the first generation had at retail and was discontinued after less than two years on the market.